 You can use this for chat tools such as Slack, Mattermost, Hangouts, Rocket Chat or Microsoft Teams.

-For more information on each of the tools, click on the specific symbol to the right.
+For more information on each of the tools, click on the specific symbol to the left.

 Learn more about best practices for versioning and how to integrate the continuous delivery capabilities of your versioning system by clicking on your versioning system logo on the left.